Skip to main content

 Forecasted alerts with Grafana and InfluxDB

 There’s a saying that goes “an ounce of prevention is worth a pound of cure”.
 As a software developer, I definitely prefer being able to anticipate and prevent problems rather than stressfully fixing broken systems.
 Frequently when something in a computer goes haywire, it’s because it ran out of something important, like database connections, disk space, inodes, file descriptors or kernel magicians.
+Of these resources, the ones that are easy to monitor usually have some sort of threshold-alerts in order to get ahead of the problems.

 Read Forecasted alerts with Grafana and InfluxDB →